DiLiubarets/quartz_blog/content/posts/Excel/general report adjustments.md

     Dim origEstSPCol As Range
     Dim epicLinkCol As Range
     Dim wpCol As Range
+    Dim roiHoursCol As Range
+    Dim evSPCol As Range

     ' Define new columns to add in CombinedData
     Dim newHeaders As Variant